 The rapture, in Christian eschatology, is an event that will pave way for other end-time events.
 Christian eschatology looks to study and discuss matters concerned with the final events of history such as death and the afterlife, Heaven and Hell, the second coming of Jesus, the resurrection of the dead, the rapture, the tribulation, millennialism, the end of the world, the Last Judgment, the New Heaven, and New Earth

 The word eschatology is a Greek word ἔσχατος where eschatos mean “last” and -logy mean “the study of” and a major branch of study within Christian theology based primarily upon biblical texts within the Old and New Testaments.

-Today’s post focuses on one of this events known as the rapture.
-Some people believe that the rapture is a popular but false doctrine, attributing the origin of its theory to John Nelson Darby, a 19th-century theologian and claim that this rapture theory doesn’t stand up to the scrutiny of God’s Word taking a closer look into the Bible.
+Today’s post focuses on one of these events known as the rapture.
+Some people believe that the rapture is a popular but false doctrine, attributing the origin of its theory to John Nelson Darby, a 19th-century theologian, and claim that this rapture theory doesn’t stand up to the scrutiny of God’s Word taking a closer look into the Bible.

 Overview of the Rapture